10 Things to do in Granada, Spain (+ map): Best places to visit

 Alhambra Granada

-When booking your ticket reserve a specific time slot .
-This is valid only for entry to Nasrid Palaces.
+When booking your ticket reserve a specific time slot which is only valid for entry to Nasrid Palaces.
 All other places can be visited at any time you want within the opening hours.

 To give you a better idea, here’s an example: when you made your reservation, you chose a time of 10:00.
 You can come to the Alhambra at 8am when it opens and visit other places in the meantime (Generalife Gardens, Alcazaba, etc.).
-At 10. an hour then you come to the entrance of the Nasrid Palaces.
+At 10 o’clock you will then come to the entrance of the Nasrid Palaces.

 If you do not show up at the given time, you will forfeit your entry to Nasrid Palaces.
 Once you’ve seen the palaces, you can visit the rest of the grounds regardless of the time.